Genus zero modular operad and absolute Galois group

-In order to understand its ``neighbourhood--geometry'', we can notice that the results of Hsiang--Pati~\cite{HP85} and Nagase~\cite{Na89} are applicable to the neighbourhood of the blown-up points lying in $Fix_{\rho}$.
-In particular, all along the following part, we admit that we intersect the fat diagonal with a $n$-ball of radius 1, centered at 0.
+In order to understand the neighbourhood--geometry of $\Delta_{\theta}$ in $\M_{0,n}(\theta)$ we apply some results of Hsiang--Pati~\cite{HP85} and Nagase~\cite{Na89}.
+In the following part, we assume that we intersect the fat diagonal with a $n$-ball of radius 1 centered at 0.
 It is known that this intersection behaves as a topological cone defined over the boundary of this intersection.
 We claim the following: